 There are innumerable literary devices, and entire dictionaries are devoted to them.
 J.A.
 Cuddon’s ‘Dictionary of Literary Terms’ is a reliable dictionary that defines and illustrates literary devices.
-If you are an author who wants to know his/her craft, it’s a good idea to invest in one.
+If you are an author who is planning to write a novel, the use of literary devices will only enhance the narrative of your novel.

 Literary devices can: